mostafa-abokhadra/running-your-business/business values/values.md

 1. Reflect on your principles, beliefs and values
     - what do i value in other businesses as an employee and a customer ?
     - what values do i hold that will be core to my business ?
+2. Assemble a team of people to work on value creation
+    - you can get help my a mentor, friends and business advisers